The Most Important Toe

 This is one of the most commonly injured and abused toes – stubbed toe and bunions.

-It is usually the longest toe except in cases of Morton’s Foot (toe) where the 2nd MTP is longer.
+It is usually the longest toe except in Morton’s Foot (toe), where the 2nd MTP is longer.

 The large toe is only 5 times larger than the small toe, yet it carries 12 times the amount of pressure.

 Crazy but True: Surgeons have successfully replaced an amputated thumb with a big toe.

 Typically a runner will hit the ground on one foot with the force of three times their body weight.

 During the stance and propulsion phase of this gait cycle, the great toe will take on the majority (about 2 thirds) of forces and handle it with ease…if everything is working properly.
 Complications in the big toe's function can arise if you develop a bunion, turf toe (sprain), sesamoids, hallux limitus, hallux valgus, or gout.